Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 If you can relate, you’re definitely not alone.

-Still, we’ve all wanted to have a few hours—even minutes—to get other stuff done, too.
-To have that infamous “alone time” we’re all supposed to have.
+Still, we’ve all wanted to have a few hours—even minutes—to get other stuff done, too (and keep our sanity).
+To have that infamous “alone time” we moms are supposed to have.

 Rest assured, this stage passes on its own eventually.
 But if “eventually” can’t come quick enough, you’re still not without options.
-After three kids, I’ve learned a few tricks to get things done, even when my kids clung to my side 24/7.
+After three kids, I’ve learned a few tricks to get things done (and without relying on screen time).

-From actionable tips to mindset shifts, these tips will help you be productive, enjoy your toddler, and even find time for yourself:
+From actionable tips to mindset shifts, these tips can help you be productive, enjoy your toddler, and even find time for yourself:

 1. Include your toddler in your tasks

-It’s easy to think, If he wasn’t in the way, I’d get these dishes done so much faster.
-You feel compelled to find something to occupy him, shoo him away, or rush like crazy in the few minutes you have to yourself.
+It’s easy to think, If she wasn’t in the way, I’d get these dishes done so much faster.
+You feel compelled to find something to occupy her, shoo her away, or rush like crazy in the few minutes you have to yourself.

-Sometimes we think we need to save our heavy tasks for when our kids are out of the way, unaware that we can do both at the same time.
-To be sure, getting housework done is much quicker alone, but including your toddler has its own benefits.
+Sometimes we think we need to save our heavy tasks for when the kids are out of the way, unaware that we can do both at the same time.
+To be sure, getting housework done is much quicker alone, but including your toddler has its benefits.

-For one thing, you can reserve your evenings as time for yourself (instead of reserving it to do these tasks).
-You’re also teaching him life skills he’ll eventually need to learn for himself.
+For one thing, you can reserve your evenings as time for yourself (instead of reserving them for your to-do list).
+You’re also teaching her life skills she’ll likely need to learn for herself.
 And finally, you’re able to spend time together, even having fun along the way.

-So, what are a few things he can help with?
-He can…
+So, what are a few things she can help with?
+She can…

-- Spray surfaces while you wipe (or wipe while you spray)
+- Spray bathroom surfaces while you wipe with a rag

-- Put toys and items where they belong
+- Put toys and items in a bin or shelf

-- Hold the vacuum cord while you vacuum
+- Hold the cord while you vacuum the living room

 - Pick music for your “dance cleaning party”

-By including him in your tasks, you’re teaching him important life skills, clearing up your evenings, and even having fun together.
-He won’t feel like he has to nag or whine to grab your attention when you can invite him to cook with you in the kitchen.
+By including her in your cleanup tasks, you’re teaching her important life skills, clearing up your evenings, and even having fun together.
+She won’t feel like she has to nag or whine to grab your attention when you can invite her to cook with you in the kitchen.

 Free printables: Want even more ideas?
 Join my newsletter and get your copy of Toddler Tasks and Chores to encourage self-sufficiency and independence!
-Download it below—at no cost to you:
+Grab it below—at no cost to you:

 2. Create a basket of “trinkets”

-One reason your toddler clings to your side is because he doesn’t have anything else to do.
+One reason your toddler clings to your side is that he doesn’t have anything else to do.
 Switch things up by creating a basket of “trinkets.”

 Before you even need any of them, gather a few simple items and toys to hand him when you need time to focus on something else.
 This way, he’s preoccupied with something new, allowing you to get your task done.

-- Don’t hand him more than one item at a time.
+To start, hand him one item at a time.
 Giving him the whole basket, or even a few things together, isn’t necessary.
 Instead, stretch these items as long as they can go by giving him one item at a time.

 3. Include “quiet time” into your day

-Incorporate a regular “quiet time” in your day, whether he actually falls asleep or needs a nap.
+Incorporate a regular “quiet time” in your day, whether she falls asleep or needs a nap.
 When my twins outgrew their naps and no longer needed to sleep in the middle of the day, I still enforced quiet time so we could all get a break.

-So, you enforce quiet time into your routine.
-He stays in his room and can choose to rest in his bed, read books, play with toys—anything so long as the activity is quiet.
+So, enforce quiet time into your routine.
+She stays in her room and can choose to rest in bed, read books, play with toys—anything so long as the activity is quiet.

-This not only gives you uninterrupted time, but also provides him a chance to rest and recover from the day’s activities.
+This not only gives you uninterrupted time but also provides her a chance to rest and recover from the day’s activities.

 Get a few ideas on how to create a toddler schedule.